 In 1994, members organized Trinity Baptist Church in the suburb of Cordova, and First Baptist began another era of rebuilding.
 In 2000, the church constructed a new Welcome Center, Parlor, and Music Suite.
 The space for Preschool, Children, and Youth was completely renovated and enlarged.

-Dr. David Breckenridge became pastor in 2008, and has emphasized efforts to reach young adults, singles and families.
+Dr. David Breckenridge, pastor 2008-2018, and emphasized efforts to reach young adults, singles, and families.
 He spearheaded a drive to remodel the aging Family Life Center, and bring it back to usefulness as an outreach tool.
 In 2010, he led the church in a study on personal outreach, Unbinding the Gospel.
 The church remains determined to continue its great heritage of serving its great city, claiming the promise of God in Jeremiah 29:11. . .
 “For I know the plans I have for you,” declares the Lord, “plans for welfare and not for calamity, to give you a future and a hope.”